adrwxyz/adrw.xyz/content/posts/tech/2020-05-01-home-assistant.md

 Remember to set the [WebSocket Custom Header](https://github.com/home-assistant/core/issues/24750) on the rules for login to work.

+Follow instructions on [duckdns.org](https://duckdns.org) to create a DDNS account (preferably using Github login) and then reserve a `*.duckdns.org` subdomain that will redirect to your external IP.
+It has instructions on how to configure Synology DDNS client to keep duckdns.org updated if (and when) the external IP is changed by the internet provider.

 ## Other Resources

 - [Setting up Z-Wave or Zigbee stick with Synology](https://khaz.me/using-a-z-wave-or-zigbee-stick-on-synology-dsm-for-use-with-homeassistant-and-docker/): Get the benefits of a smart home without using insecure wi-fi IoT devices